 - 2 eggs

 - Add the butter, brown sugar, granulated sugar, corn syrup, eggs, and pecans to a large saucepan.
 Mix until completely combined.
 Place over medium heat stirring constantly until it comes to a boil.
-Let boil four 4 minutes until it becomes thick, stirring constantly. when running the spatula on the bottom of the pan, the filling will spread apart and leave a path briefly.
+Let boil for 4 minutes until it becomes thick, stirring constantly.
+When running the spatula on the bottom of the pan, the filling will spread apart and leave a path briefly.

-- Add in the vanilla and stir until combined.
+- Add in the vanilla and pecan pieces.
+Stir until combined.
 Let cool for about 1 hour.